shpratx/loan-app-demo/knowledge-bases/knowledge-bases/kb-L2-payments-domain/content/kb-L2-payments-lending-domain.md

 - Customer chooses: **shorter term** (same monthly payment, fewer months) or **lower payment** (same term, reduced monthly amount)
 - No fee for overpayment (distinct from early settlement — overpayment is partial, settlement is full)
 - Schedule recalculated and new schedule provided to customer

+#### Salary Date & Payment Scheduling

+- Salary date is collected during application to align Direct Debit collection with income receipt.
+- Validation: salary date should be cross-referenced against bank statement data (if Open Banking is used) or employer payroll cycle.
+- If salary date falls on a weekend or bank holiday, the DD collection should be scheduled for the next working day.
+- If customer provides incorrect salary date, DD collections may fail due to insufficient funds.
+System should detect pattern of DD failures and prompt customer to update salary date.
+- Payment date change: customer can request to change their payment date (once per 12 months is typical).
+New date takes effect from the next billing cycle.
+- PM IMPLICATION: stories must cover salary date capture during application, salary date validation against bank data, payment date change request flow, and the scenario where repeated DD failures suggest incorrect salary date.

 ### Collections